h5n1xp/Omega/README.md

 1. The Emulator should use no external libraries, or support functions.
 2. All I/O must go thorugh a "Host layer", this will be the only part to need a rewrite when porting.
 3. C only...
 I originally missed C++ so much, used an object oriented design pattern, but this became unnecessarily cumbersome in C, so the rewrite changed this to a more straight forward data structure/function approach.
+4. I'm not wedded to the Musashi 68K emulator, and would be happy to repalce it with something else if a suitable replacement is available.

 Issues.